shuto-keio/spconv/README.md

-# This repository fixed some isshues of official repository
+# This repository fixed some issues of official repository

 1. Bug of running a setup.py.